Overview

 Summary:

-St Ives currently operates three underground mines and one open pit.
-The underground is accessed via a decline.
-Mining contractors deploy long-hole stoping and paste/rock fill.
-Current underground mines are relatively shallow and are configured to mitigate geotechnical seismic risk through mine design, scheduling and defined ground support regimes.
+The underground mines are accessed via a decline.
+Mining contractors (Invincible and Hamlet) took over the mining activities in 2023.
+Paste/rock fill is a mix of owner-operator and contractor.
+Current underground mines are configured to mitigate geotechnical seismic risk through mine design, scheduling and defined ground support regimes as mining transitions to deeper mining at both Hamlet and Invincible.

 Open pits are mined using conventional drill and blast with truck and shovel.
-Surface mining operations are carried out using contract mining.
+Surface mining operations are conducted using an owner-operator mining fleet.

 Source: